Having problems with people undersanding your speaking?

-Generally focus words come at the end of each thought group, but it is also possible to stress other words in the group.
+Usually focus words come near the end of each thought group, but it is also possible to stress other words in the group.
 This might be to compare things, for example, “I have some GOOD news and some BAD news.”
 Or, this might be to give new or correct information, for example “Actually, I’m coming at ONE thirty, not two thirty.”

 Use basic intonation

 Changing intonation at the end of thought groups further contributes to the overall rhythm.
 It also communicates meaning to the listener.
-Falling intonation at the end tells the listener you have finished communicating your idea or sentence.
-However, importantly, slightly falling (or even slightly rising) intonation at the end tells the listener you want to continue speaking about that idea.
+Falling intonation at the end can tell the listener you have finished communicating your idea or sentence.
+However, importantly, slightly falling (or even slightly rising) intonation at the end can tell the listener you want to continue speaking about that idea.

 You can also use intonation changes to convey other meaning to the listener, especially in conversation.
 For example, rising intonation usually tells the listener that you are unsure about the information, are surprised, or you would like check the information.
 For example “You’re going whERE tomorrow?” (surprise), “You’re going to New YORK?” (check)

 Want to try some thought group practice?
 Listen to the MP3 file of the business presentation below (see Fig.2).
 Listen carefully for the pauses, stress (focus words) and intonation.
 Then practice reading it aloud to yourself.
 Try and copy the thought group patterns.

 Try writing a short 2min speech about yourself.
 Mark your thought groups, focus words and intonation.
 Practice the speech by reading it aloud a few times.
 Then record your speech (use your smart phone) and play it black.
 Check your thought groups with your written speech and remark any remaining problem areas.